EutechCybernetic/lucy-pro-documentation/ui.md

 ## Applying Permissions to User Interfaces
 You can restrict access to user interfaces by setting permissions.
 Each UI Container has a **Permissions** property that can be set.
-If that property evaluates to code/false then the page will not be accessible.
+If that property evaluates to `false` then the page will not be accessible.

 You can use an [iviva Expression](ice) to specify rules that should evaluate to true or false.

-You can refer to [app roles](approles) that are defined in your models by the syntax: code/#{authrole.Lucy.models.modelname.rolename}
+You can refer to [app roles](approles) that are defined in your models by the syntax: `#{authrole.Lucy.models.modelname.rolename}`

-For example, if you have a model called code/StaffExtension and have defined two roles code/canupdate and code/candelete and want only users who have any of these roles to be able to access the page, you can specify an [iviva Expression](ice) like:
+For example, if you have a model called `StaffExtension` and have defined two roles `canupdate` and `candelete` and want only users who have any of these roles to be able to access the page, you can specify an [iviva Expression](ice) like:

 ```